-Sarah has a Montessori Diploma from Montessori Centre International.
-She began her Montessori career at Barnes Montessori, first as a student and then as a class teacher and key person.
+Sarah began her Montessori Career at Barnes Montessori over 20 years ago, joining first as a student and then becoming a class teacher and key person.
 She left to spend a year teaching in Australia before returning to London where she taught for 5 years before starting a family.
-Sarah worked as a childminder before re. joining the Barnes Montessori Nursery in September 2016.
-As a class teacher she has a wealth of experience and organizational skills.
-Sarah is Deputy and the school’s Health and Safety Officer and Fire Warden.
+When her 3 children were young she worked as a childminder before re-joining the Barnes Montessori Nursery in September 2016.
+As a class teacher and keyperson she has a wealth of experience and organisational skills with a great sense of fun and humour.
+Sarah is Deputy and on the BMN Management Team.
+She is also the school’s Health and Safety Officer and Fire Warden.

-Eleanor joined the team in 2017.
-A Psychology graduate who specialised in Childhood Development.
+Joined the team in 2017.
+A psychology graduate who specialised in childhood development.
 Eleanor went on to work in education and spent a year teaching in Beijing.
-She is currently doing her Diploma in Montessori Pedagogy: Early Years Educator from Montessori Centre International.
-She has specialised training in Attachment theory and is a registered Circle of Security parent facilitator.
-She is a very dedicated class teacher and key person.
+She has qualified in Montessori Pedagogy; Early Years Educator from Montessori Centre International.
+She has specialised training in Attachment Theory and is a registered Circle of Security parent facilitator.
+Eleanor is currently on maternity leave.

 Married with twin girls.
 Vickie originally qualified as a dance teacher with the National Association of Teachers of Dance, has a Dance Diploma from the University of London and qualified as an Exercise to Music Instructor with the YMCA.
 She has extensive experience teaching dance and exercise to children and adults.
 Her weekly sessions with the children incorporate exercises aimed at improving gross and fine motor skills and balance and coordination, along with creative movement for story-telling.